tliron/exceptional-c-exceptions/README.md

 Yet another try/throw/catch/finally library for C! (for C99, actually)

-_Currently in beta and not recommended for production use (as of June 7, 2014)._
+_Currently in beta and not recommended for production use (as of June 8, 2014)._

-What makes this library "exceptional" is its intrinsic and exceptionally flexible support for multi-threaded environments, with built in support for POSIX thread (pthreads), [SDL](http://www.libsdl.org/) threads, and OpenMP.
-Especially powerful is its ability to allow for exceptions to be caught from OpenMP parallel code, specifically that multiple threading technologies can be used together: for example, use SDL to create background threads, and then allow these background threads to have OpenMP parallel code blocks.
+What makes this library "exceptional" is its flexible support for multi-threaded environments, specifically POSIX threads (pthreads), [SDL](http://www.libsdl.org/) threads, and OpenMP.
+Especially powerful is its ability to allow for exceptions to be thrown in OpenMP-optimized parallel code and caught in other contexts.
+Even C++ can't do that properly.

-This powerful feature does introduce some usage quirks.
+Its archtiecture does introduce some usage quirks.
 If these are unacceptable to you, please take a look at the alternative libraries mentioned below!
 We won't be
-offended: pick the right tool for the job.
+offended: pick the right tool for the job, always.

-Otherwise, you get the following standard features with Exceptional C Exceptions:
+Exceptional C Exceptions also has the following standard features:

 * Exceptions contain call location information: specifically the filename and line where they were thrown.